Pan-Africanism: History

-After the death of Kwame Nkrumah in 1972, Muammar Gaddafi assumed the mantle of leader of the Pan-Africanist movement and became the most outspoken advocate of African Unity, like Nkrumah before him – for the advent of a "United States of Africa".
+After the death of Kwame Nkrumah in 1972, Muammar Gaddafi assumed the mantle of leader of the Pan-Africanist movement and became the most outspoken advocate of African Unity, like Nkrumah before him, for the advent of a "United States of Africa".

-It was not until the Seventh Pan-African Congress in 1994, which was held in Uganda, that women's issues were specifically addressed.
+It was not until the 1994 Seventh Pan-African Congress in Uganda, that women's issues were specifically addressed.
 For the first time, the Congress was asked to reflect upon the role and needs of women.
-In order to organise which women's issues would be raised at the Congress, a pre-Congress Women's Meeting was held two days before, to provide a framework that ensured women's voices and concerns were listened to.
+In order to determine which issues would be raised at the Congress, a pre-Congress Women's Meeting was held two days prior, in order to provide a framework that ensured women's voices and concerns were heard.
 More than 300 people, 74 percent of whom were women, attended the pre-Congress meeting.
-This meeting was primarily attended by Ugandan women, who set their own agenda, which was focused on women's issues such as genital mutilation and the protection of young domestic workers from rape and other abuse.
-Women participants of the Seventh Pan-African Congress moved towards building an agenda for the Pan African Women's Liberation Organisation and met daily during the Congress to discuss the logistics of such a movement.
+This meeting was primarily attended by Ugandan women who set their own agenda, focusing on women's issues such as genital mutilation and the protection of young domestic workers from rape and other abuse.
+The women participants also moved towards building an agenda for the Pan African Women's Liberation Organisation and met daily during the Congress to discuss the logistics of such a movement.
 The pre-existing Pan African Women's Organisation primarily consisted of the wives of heads of states, ministers, and other high-ranking women.

 In the United States, the term is closely associated with Afrocentrism, an ideology of African-American identity politics that emerged during the civil rights movement of the 1960s to 1970s.

-Although Pan-Africanism called for unity between all those of African ancestry, it missed out almost half of these people by overlooking women's contribution.
-In the book Pan-Africanism History: Political Figures from Africa and the Diaspora since 1787, it mentioned forty Pan-Africanists, of which only three were women.
-Due to the lack of representation paid to women in Pan- Africanism, Clenora Hudson-Weems coined the term Africana Womanism in the 1980s, which is an ideology that specifically focuses on black women's achievements and gains, similar to the ones mentioned below.
+Although Pan-Africanism called for unity between all those of African ancestry, it overlooked women and therefore missed out almost half the population.
+In the book Pan-Africanism History: Political Figures from Africa and the Diaspora since 1787, it mentioned forty Pan-Africanists, yet only three were women.
+Due to the lack of female representation in Pan- Africanism, Clenora Hudson-Weems coined the term Africana Womanism in the 1980s, as an ideology that specifically focuses on black women's achievements and gains, similar to the ones mentioned below.